Articles

 • Guidance on which leave bank to draw from: When employees have both paid and unpaid protected time off available for a covered reason, the employer would provide paid protected time off first to cover the employee’s absence, unless the employee requests to draw from unpaid protected time instead.

-• Pay Statement Requirements: For each pay period, an employer must maintain, in accessible format, contemporaneous and accurate records that show not just the amount of protected time off and paid prenatal leave accrued, used, and the balance available, but also differentiate between paid and unpaid protected time off.
+• Pay Statement Requirements: For each pay period, an employer must maintain, in accessible format, contemporaneous and accurate records that show not just the amount of protected time off and paid prenatal leave accrued, used, and the balance available, differentiating between paid and unpaid protected time off.

-• Penalties: The proposed rules seek to clarify the remedies and civil penalties for violations of prenatal personal care leave to reflect those from NYC’s Administrative Code rather than NY’s Labor Law and clarify the civil penalties and employee relief that DCWP can impose on employers for having a policy/practice (whether official or unofficial) of not providing or refusing to allow use of prenatal personal care leave and the supporting evidence.
+• Penalties: The proposed rules seek to clarify the remedies and civil penalties for violations of prenatal personal care leave to reflect those from NYC’s Administrative Code rather than NY’s Labor Law and clarify the civil penalties and employee relief that DCWP can impose on employers for having a policy/practice (whether official or unofficial) of not providing or refusing to allow use of prenatal personal care leave.

 How to Participate in the Rulemaking Process